Respect is a right.

-We believe that all people deserve basic kindness, dignity, and respect.
-Each program at Green River Preserve begins with a ceremony called the Respect Circle, where we ask each member of our small community to treat each other with respect.
-We also ask that we learn to treat the natural world, our facilities built from the land, and even ourselves with that same respect.
+All people deserve basic kindness, dignity, and respect.
+Each program at Green River Preserve begins with a ceremony called the Respect Circle, where we ask each member of our small community to join in a formal agreement.
+We ask that we learn to treat each other, the natural world, our facilities built from the land, and even ourselves with respect.

 Our ancestors came to this valley from many homelands.
 The Paleo-Indians, Cherokee, pioneers and immigrants each built a mixed legacy here, which we seek to uncover and understand.
 We celebrate their courage, their cultures, and essential humanity.
 We mourn their ignorance and seek to learn from their mistakes.